Skip to Main Content

 Before applying the Grid format, review the information on limitations with this format.

-1. Select Settings from the contextual navigation menu above the module name.Format settings menu opened and Grid selected
+1. Select Settings from the contextual navigation menu below the module name.Format settings menu opened and Grid selected

 2. Scroll down to Course format settings.
 Open the Format menu and select Grid.
 In a few seconds the Grid settings will display.